 You can click the color to pick its p3, HCL and linear RGB variants for engines that do support such colors, as well as other formats.
 I personally know that Unreal Engine does support linear RGB.

 The generator keeps luminosity equally distributed, and people with color perception problems will have a really hard time distinguishing the colors.
 Can you easily differ the colors in this desaturated palette?
 Me neither.
 And people with Monochromacy live in such world.

-In games, make sure that you provide additional stuff that allow to differ gameplay elements of different hue.
+In games, make sure that you provide additional stuff that allows to differ gameplay elements of a different hue.
 For example, don't create a new enemy just by changing its hue and tweaking stats.
 Add horns or something, come on.

 (btw this applies to any games and any palette, not just generated here)

 Do you like the tool?
 I have MORE 🤣